 Safety is the most important practice in an electrical engineering laboratory.
 Electrical measurement and power equipment are common in many heavy industries (metal processing, pulp and paper, etc.), automotive, marine, aerospace, military, and others.
 Various brands and models of different equipment and tools described in the video may have different labels, buttons, and knobs, but the general concepts still apply.

+In an educational laboratory environment, the safety details and equipment described above are commonly used in experiments related to AC/DC, DC/AC, DC/DC, and AC/AC power conversion, transformers, electric motors and generators, and basic electric motor drives.

 Legend